Coming to grips with network performance management in an extensive network requires constant vigilance.

 - LogDNA Cloud-based live log message analyzer available by subscription.

-Why do I need a log analysis tool?
+Why do I need a log analyzer?

 Every single device or application connected to your network creates log files.
 Network administrators use these log files to view performance data.
 These tools are useful because they provide access to the data that the user wouldn’t otherwise have.
-A log analyzer collects data from a device’s log files and translates it into a format that’s easy to read.
+A log analyzer collects data from a device’s log files and translates it into a data format that’s easy to read.

 The best log analysis tools